piersfinlayson/software-defined-retro-rom/sdrr-pcb/verified/stm32f4-24-pin-rev-f2/README.md

 23xx (STM32F4 24 pin) ROM replacement SDRR PCB.

-**Unverified** - The BOM/CPL files have been unverified.
-Use as your own risk.
+**Verified** - The BOM/CPL files have been verified using JLCPCB for both STM32F411RET6 and STM32F405RGT6 variants.

 This is slightly tweaked version of [rev f](../../verified/stm32f4-24-pin-rev-f/README.md), and includes:
 - Modified gerbers (just changed silkscreen layer)